About us

 The UK is predicted to continue experiencing serious flooding with increasing frequency and magnitude.
 It is more essential than ever that communities are resilient, we have the capability to deliver an effective emergency response during these events and ensure rapid recovery afterwards.

-What will Ark do?
+What will the National Flood Resilience Centre do?

 Partners

-Ark is a partnership between the University of Hull and Humberside Fire and Rescue Service.
+The National Flood Resilience Centre is a partnership between the University of Hull and Humberside Fire and Rescue Service.
 Together they combine cutting-edge research, innovation and training capabilities with practical expertise in the delivery of catastrophic flood management response.

 University of Hull